 But once you take a closer look at the best MacBooks you can see that one size doesn't fit all.
-There are specific reasons why many should pay more for the M1-based MacBook Pro, plus there's still an audience for those who may prefer Intel-based MacBook Pros — and the 16-inch model only comes with Intel for now.
+There are specific reasons why you should opt for the M1-powered MacBook Air and entry-level MacBook Pro M1, or spend more on the newer 14- and 16-inch systems, where you have a choice between the M1 Pro and M1 Max.

 - The best laptops to buy now

-Apple's MacBook Air 2020 is our top recommendation for the best MacBook overall.
-The new Apple M1 chip makes it faster than we ever expected the Air to get, and its power efficiency enables much longer battery life, lasting over 14 hours on a charge.
+Apple's M1-equipped $999 MacBook Air is our top recommendation for the best MacBook overall.
+The Apple M1 chip makes it faster than we ever expected the Air to get, and its power efficiency enables much longer battery life, lasting over 14 hours on a charge.
 The $1,299 MacBook Pro M1 is a bit more powerful and lasts even longer on a charge.

-And then there's the talk of the MacBook Air 2021, which looks to be a higher-end version of the M1 model released last year.
+Beyond that, there's the talk of the MacBook Air 2022, which looks to be a higher-end version of the M1 model released last year.
 We're to expect smaller bezels and MagSafe charging, at the least.
 Regardless of which model you pick, be sure to read our guide on how to clean a MacBook screen to keep it looking its best.

 The MacBook Air was always the best MacBook for most people, but now it's better for even more people than ever before.
 Apple's decision to replace its Intel processors with its own Apple Silicon, starting with the M1 chip in the MacBook Air, is reaping serious rewards.
 This laptop's 14 hours and 41 minutes of battery life n the Tom's Guide battery test is the best for a MacBook Air ever.
 Plus, the M1 delivers crazy-fast performance, so much so that it can run serious games smoothly.